 4. Claim the 199A Qualified Business Income Deduction

-For tax years 2018 through 2025, taxpayers can reduce their taxable income through the qualified business income (QBI) deduction, which is equal to 20% of income flowing through to their personal returns from a sole proprietorship, partnership, or S-corp.
+For tax years 2018 through 2025, taxpayers can reduce their taxable income through the qualified business income deduction (QBID), which is equal to 20% of income flowing through to their personal returns from a sole proprietorship, partnership, or S-corp.

-There are several limitations to the income deduction, but the limitations don’t apply to joint taxpayers with a total taxable income of less than $340,100 for 2022 and single taxpayers with a total taxable income of less than $170,050 for 2022.
+There are several limitations to the income deduction, but the limitations don’t apply to joint taxpayers with a total taxable income of less than $394,600 for 2025 and $383,900 for 2024.
 Even if your taxable income exceeds these thresholds, you likely qualify for some deduction, but the calculations become more complicated.
+For more information on how this deduction applies, please see our article on what is the 20% pass through deduction (qbid) & who qualifies.

 You may be able to deduct 100% of the premiums paid during the year for qualifying health insurance for yourself, your spouse, and any dependent child under age 27 at the end of the year.
 Qualifying health insurance includes medical insurance, qualifying long-term care coverage, and all Medicare premiums.